bauclair/screenshaver/README.md

 ## *Screensavers, reinvented.*

-Screenshaver is a modern, ShaderToy-compatible screensaver for Linux that brings GPU-accelerated procedural graphics to the desktop.
+Screenshaver is a modern, ISF- and ShaderToy-compatible screensaver for Linux that brings GPU-accelerated procedural graphics to the desktop.

 Rather than displaying static images or pre-rendered animations, Screenshaver renders visual effects in real time using OpenGL fragment shaders.
 Every frame is generated live by your GPU, creating an effectively limitless variety of animated imagery.